Winning the War against Fear

 2 Timothy 1:7 says that God has not given us a spirit of fear.
 Fear is faith in the wrong things.
 What you fear the most reveals where you trust God the least.
 Learn to take authority over your fears:

 1. Acknowledge the fear and choose to trust God with it.
 If you fear that you will always be alone, confess it to the Lord and trust that he knows far better than you what you need.
 If you fear you will never purchase a home, trust God.
 If you fear your children may be killed in a plane crash, trust God.
 Begin to openly acknowledge what you are carrying.

 2. Seek God until he takes away all your fears.
 (See Ps.
 34:4).
 Keep pursuing freedom.
 Keep Praying for him to deliver you from it.
 Keep professing God's truth over your life, not your feelings.

 3. Recognize that they can't do anything to you.
 You belong to the Lord.
 Do not listen to what they say.
-Do not listen to those who say you won't make it, you won't win, you can't do it.
+Do not listen to those who say you won't make it, or you won't win, or you can't do it.
 Satan whispers in your ear that your forgiven sins will hinder you from future successes.
 Don't listen.